Story

 In September 1792, a cavalry of volunteers from the West Indies and Africa was founded, with Joseph serving as a colonel.
 It was called the Légion nationale des Américains & du midi but was often later referred to as the Légion Saint-Georges due to Joseph's outstanding performance.
 It was the first all-Black army regiment in Europe.

-One of the officers under his command was named Thomas-Alexandre Dumas, future general-in-chief in the French army and father of the author of the Three Musketeers.
+One of the officers under his command was Thomas-Alexandre Dumas, future general-in-chief in the French army and father of the author of the Three Musketeers.

 However, this career was often beset by accusations by others.
 Soon after being appointed colonel, he had to defend his role from accusations that he used military money to pay personal debts (most of which were based on rumours).
 An inquiry cleared Joseph of all charges.

-Later, during the Terror - when French revolutionaries turn on their own forces, suspecting them of royalist sympathies - Joseph was dismissed and imprisoned for 18 months.
+Later, during the Terror - when French revolutionaries turned on their own forces, suspecting them of royalist sympathies - Joseph was dismissed and imprisoned for 18 months.
 He was also condemned by critics for being involved in non-revolutionary activities such as music.

-Following this, he returned to Guadelope and attempted to regain his military rank and regiment.
+Following this, he returned to Guadeloupe and attempted to regain his military rank and regiment.
 He eventually was re-appointed colonel of the regiment, but there were already two other colonels in the regiment.
 Eventually, Joseph's military career ended in 1795.

 Musical achievements

-In 1769, the Parisian public was amazed to see Joseph - known as a great fencer and athlete - playing violin in Le Concert des Amateurs, Gossec's orchestra with 70 members.
+In 1769, the Parisian public was amazed to see Joseph - until then, known as a great fencer and athlete - playing violin in Le Concert des Amateurs, François-Joseph Gossec's orchestra with 70 members.
 Four years later, Joseph became its conductor.
 It was ultimately disbanded in 1781 due to a lack of funding.

 black and white photograph of a sculptural bust of Joseph Bologne, with a violin against his chin